 Find a location close by where guests could park (maybe a neighbor has a large field, or consider using a local public parking lot).
-Then hire a shuttle do pickups and drop offs.
+Then hire a shuttle to do pickups and drop-offs.

 Another thing to think about when planning out the parking is your wedding photos.
 We have talked to couples who were so disappointed after seeing their wedding photos because there were lots of cars in the background of their ceremony.
 It was something that they did not even think about.